grafana/mimir/docs/sources/operators-guide/secure/authentication-and-authorization.md

 ---
-title: "Grafana Mimir authentication and authorization"
-menuTitle: "Authentication and authorization"
+aliases:
+  - /docs/mimir/latest/operators-guide/securing/authentication-and-authorization/
-description: "Learn how to configure and run Grafana Mimir with multi-tenancy."
+description: Learn how to configure and run Grafana Mimir with multi-tenancy.
+menuTitle: Authentication and authorization
+title: Grafana Mimir authentication and authorization
 weight: 20
 ---